kyaulabs/aarch/README.md

 build your own ARCHISO it will help to follow these guidelines:

 * Use `releng` as your base template.
-* Add the `git` package to the `packages.x86_64` file so that it will be installed an usable in the installation environment.
+* Add the `git` and `wget` packages to the `packages.x86_64` file so that it will be installed an usable in the installation environment.
+* Revert to traditional interface names with `ln -s /dev/null airootfs/etc/udev/rules.d/80-net-setup-link.rules`
 * `aarch`, `firstboot.txt` and `moduli` must be placed into in the `airootfs/root` directory prior to building and must be owned by root.
 * Include an `.aa` template file in the `airootfs/root` directory for script